KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 ## References

+- [1] Wall, Wolfgang A., _Fluid structure interaction with stabilized finite elements_, PhD Thesis, University of Stuttgart, 1999, http://dx.doi.org/10.18419/opus-127
+-
-- [1] Bucher et al., _Realizing CoSimulation in and with a multiphysics framework_, conference proceedings, IX International Conference on Computational Methods for Coupled Problems in Science and Engineering, 2021, under review
+- [2] Bucher et al., _Realizing CoSimulation in and with a multiphysics framework_, conference proceedings, IX International Conference on Computational Methods for Coupled Problems in Science and Engineering, 2021, under review